hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 4,539 km (2451 nm)

 ##### 0600
 Devine got up earlier today, he did not feel the need to nap in his last 3-hour shift.
-He stayed up with me, had a 2nd breakfast — like a proper hobbit — and made REAL coffee.
-We've been having instant as it is easier to manage in rough seas, but now we're running out of the easy stuff so we don't have a choice.
+He stayed up with me, had a 2nd breakfast — like a proper hobbit — and made REAL coffee, from BEANS!
+We've been having instant as it is easier to manage in rough seas, but now we're running out of the easy stuff.
 Devine pre-ground beans yesterday for this morning, he may continue to grind more ahead of time to make sure it's never too bothersome to prepare.

 The wind is light, but good, we are making headway and will likely reach 180°W this afternoon.
-JOY.
 Then, we'll be moving toward our big halfway milestone of 4,074 km (2200 nm).
 With how things are currently, this trip will take longer than 45 days, but no matter, we're in the good season and left Japan early enough that we can have many more slow days.
 The seas are flat today, making it easy to move on light airs.
-We have to go northeast to keep with the wind, there is another no wind area southeast of us that we have to be careful to avoid.
+We have to go northeast to keep with the wind, there is another no-wind area southeast of us that we have to be careful to avoid.
 Robusta is behind us, it is not easy for them to go north, as the weather there is awful right now.

 ##### 0800
-Devine makes *soba* (see recipes) with wasabi, accompanied by a dipping sauce — fancy!
+Devine makes *soba* (see recipes) with wasabi, accompanied by a dipping sauce —fancy!
 The weather is calm enough for us to handle both a bowl of noodles and a dipping bowl.
 He also added konyakku (konjac), a block we found yesterday while doing inventory.
 We didn't know if it would be good to eat, as it was past its best before date, but it was perfect!
 I will miss konyakku, it is delicious as sashimi.

 Konyakku is the food made from the corm of the Konjac plant, the meat is processed into a jelly-like substance.
 It is typically mottled grey, brown-ish, and springy in consistency.
-It doesn't taste like much, but has a vague salty flavor, with a slightly fishy taste and smell (from the seaweed powder added to it).
-It is valued more for its texture than flavor.
+It has a vague salty flavor, with a slightly fishy taste and smell (from the seaweed powder added to it).
+In Japan, it is valued more for its texture than flavor.

-I've come to value the texture of food because of my time living in Japan, anything that is chewy, or slimy, I found, was really fun to eat.
+I've come to value the texture of food because of my time living in Japan, anything chewy, or slimy, whether it be nattou (fermented soybeans), okra or yamaimo (Japanese mountain yam).

 ##### 1030
 I made pitas, not for a meal but to snack on.
 I'm glad the weather allows for this kind of messy cooking.
 The wind is good, we are pushing northeast.
 The sea is calm, the sun is bright and the sky is clear.
 We're gliding at 9-11 km/h (5-6 kn).

 ##### 1200
 The dolphins are back!
 They swam with Pino for a good hour.
 We love watching their dorsal fins cut through the water, the shine of their backs gleaming in the sun.
 Once in a while, a row of them all jump out together, prefectly synchronized in a neat line.
-It looks like a glitch in the Matrix — almost too perfect.
+It looks like a glitch in the Matrix—almost too perfect.
 It's hard to be sad when dolphins are near.
 Now, if only Bowie would swing by to say hello.

 ##### 1400
 We are so close to 180°W, to one of our big milestones!
 Crazy how much progress we make with good wind.
 Marking our position on the chart is more exciting when there is enough distance between points.

 We have an early glass of red wine to celebrate our near victory.
-We sip it as I continue to read "The Long Way" by Moitessier to Devine.
+We sip it as I continue to read *The Long Way* by Moitessier to Devine.
 The sun is warm and being outside is so damn pleasant!

 ##### 1500
-I make *Japanese curry* (see recipes), or "kare", a staple on Pino.
+I make *Japanese curry* (see recipes), or *kare*, a staple on Pino.
 It's a dish that I can always finish, even when not hungry.
 We both have a kare stomach.
 I used up the last carrot to make it.
 Now, our fresh vegetable bin is near empty, occupied by a quarter daikon and two preserved lotus roots.

 ##### 1730
 WOOHOO!
 We made it past 180°W!
 We are officially in the Western Pacific!
 Exciting!
-This also means that we get to experience July 1st twice, as we are going back a day — funny how that works.
+This also means that we get to experience July 1st twice, as we are going back a day—funny how that works.
 It's nice to see degrees going down.
 We have a long way to go still to reach our destination which lies at 123°W, but it's a start, and we've got to appreciate little victories.
 Tomorrow morning, we'll celebrate this passing with pancakes and maple syrup, we'll open our last can of delicious liquid gold.

 ##### 2100
 Devine makes miso soup, and eats a pita, I can smell the food as I am sleeping and its making me hungry.
 My dreams are interweaved with this scent.
 Giant pita people with dresses of cascading miso.